 In addition, trying to stop your child touching their face (unless they have just washed their hands) will also reduce the risk of them getting infected:

-Specific groups of children who are at the highest risk of severe infection need to be shielded from others for at least the next 12 weeks to minimise the risk of them getting infected.
+Specific groups of children who are at the highest risk of severe infection were shielded from others for the first 12 weeks of lockdown to minimise the risk of them getting infected.
 Children that fall into this group are:

 If you are not sure whether your child falls into this category, contact their consultant or specialist nurse who should be able to offer advice.